justinemmanuelmercado/blog/src/pages/wsl-linux/index.md

 3. The command line is sluggish compared to running native Linux.
 Like whenever opening a new terminal instance works, it'll usually take a few seconds before showing anything, compared to opening a new command line on Ubuntu where it's instant.
 Also printing things out take painfully slow, things will usually take noticeably slower to print out each line compared to printing out the whole thing instantly like on Linux
 4. I couldn't get Docker to work on WSL.
 5. I missed working with a tiling windows manager like [i3](https://i3wm.org/)

+And with that, I bought a bigger SSD and went back to Dual Booting

+## Comfortable with just dual booting -- for now

+I reinstalled Ubuntu this time and have barely touched WSL since then.
+Currently don't have any problems witht this setup though and I feel much better working on Ubuntu than I did with WSL

+Honestly I really wanted to see WSL be the "one".
+But it just wasn't polished enough.
+Maybe in the near future, I'd give WSL another chance and by then it has improved more than it's current state.
+Hopefully to be just as snappy to using BASH on Ubuntu